arteria/cmsplugin-contact-plus/README.md

-[cmsplugin_contact_plus](https://github.com/arteria/cmsplugin-contact-plus/) is an adapted version of [cmsplugin_contact](https://github.com/rtpm/cmsplugin_contact) that lets your build forms for your django-cms project with exactly the fields you want in the order you want with a minimal of effort.
+[cmsplugin_contact_plus](https://github.com/arteria/cmsplugin-contact-plus/) is an adapted version of [cmsplugin_contact](https://github.com/rtpm/cmsplugin_contact) that lets your build forms for your django-cms project with exactly the fields you want in the order you want with a minimal effort.

 There are "auto" fields, e.g. to submit the referral page or additional, hidden value.
 The form will be submitted to a per form defined email address.
 This allows to cover a lot of